Azure-Samples/active-directory-cordova-multitarget/README.md

 To run this sample you will need:

 - An Internet connection
 - A Windows 8.1 64-bit machine with minimum 4 GB of RAM if you want to run Windows Table/PC apps.
-Processor that supports [ Client Hyper-V and Second Level Address Translation (SLAT)] (https://msdn.microsoft.com/en-us/library/windows/apps/ff626524(v=vs.105).aspx#hyperv) is also required if you want to run Windows Phone 8.1 app on emulator.
+Processor that supports [ Client Hyper-V and Second Level Address Translation (SLAT)](https://msdn.microsoft.com/en-us/library/windows/apps/ff626524(v=vs.105).aspx#hyperv) is also required if you want to run Windows Phone 8.1 app on emulator.
 - A Mac OSX 10.8.5/Mountain Lion or higher machine with 4 GB of RAM if you want to run iOS app.
 - To run Android app you can choose among
   - Mac OSX 10.8.5/Mountain Lion or higher machine with 4 GB of RAM